 The homeowner is responsible for the safety of the drinking water from a private well.
 Properly constructed and maintained water wells can provide many years of trouble-free service, but wells will eventually deteriorate or become damaged, and allow surface contaminants to enter the water.
 The Minnesota Department of Health (MDH) has helpful information for homeowners about assuring that water from private wells is safe and that wells are properly sealed to protect ground water resources.
-For more, see Protect Your Health -- Test Your Private Well Water.
+For more, see Water Quality/Well Testing/Well Disinfection.

 Public water systems are regulated by MDH and are classified as either community or noncommunity systems.
 Community public water systems, such as municipalities and manufactured home parks, serve consumers in a residential setting.
 Noncommunity public water systems are facilities such as schools, factories, restaurants, resorts, and churches that are served by their own supply of water (usually a well).
 Currently, there are almost 1,000 community water supply systems and over 7,000 noncommunity public water systems in Minnesota.